FREE HOME PLANNING

 (That easel above?
 Just $14.99, compared to $40+ on Amazon.)

 If you have small children or even homeschool, there is no other place to get everything you need at crazy good prices, so be sure to watch for those while you're there.
 (Especially since kids tend to abuse these pretty quickly, there's no reason to pay more!)

-Kids eat free on Tuesdays at Ikea.
-And, some stores offer special promotions as well (for example, this week Seattle's IKEA had kids eat free all week), so be sure to check the special offers area at your store for any additional savings in the IKEA restaurant before you shop.
+Tuesdays used to be “kids eat free” day at IKEA.
+Some stores have changed this and offer other special promotions in addition to discounts on kids meals (for example, this week Seattle's IKEA had kids eat free all week), so be sure to check the special offers area at your store for any additional savings in the IKEA restaurant before you shop.